To Determine if Olanzapine is More Cost Effective Than Haloperidol for the Treatment of Schizophrenia

 Summary

-Although currently marketed antipsychotic drugs are useful in the treatment of schizophrenia,
+Although currently marketed antipsychotic drugs are useful in the treatment of

-of schizophrenia, efficacy and safety profiles need to be improved.
-Forty to eighty percent
+schizophrenia, efficacy and safety profiles need to be improved.
+Forty to eighty percent of

-of patients either fail to respond or only partially respond to conventional antipsychotic
+patients either fail to respond or only partially respond to conventional antipsychotic

 agents.
 Secondary symptoms may be unimproved even in patients who respond to treatment.
 A